+Research and development costs primarily include third-party clinical and preclinical research and development services such as manufacturing, laboratory and related supplies, salaries and personnel-related costs, in-licensing fees, outside services, and an allocation of information technology, fringe benefits, and facility overhead costs.

 Costs associated with research and development activities are expensed as incurred.
-Research and development costs primarily include third-party clinical and preclinical research and development services, including manufacturing, laboratory and related supplies, salaries and personnel-related costs, inlicensing fees, outside services, and an allocation of information technology, fringe benefits, and facility overhead costs.
+We account for nonrefundable advance payments for goods and services that will be used in future research and development activities as expense when the service has been performed or when the goods have been received.
 Upfront and milestone payments incurred under our in-licensing agreements are expensed as acquired in-process research and development in the period in which they are incurred, provided that the technology or method has no alternative future use.
-Royalties incurred on fees received under our sublicensing arrangements are expensed in the period in which we recognize the related collaborative revenue.